scott94621/umbrac-custom-documentation-section/README.md

 ## Installation

-Download the package from [Github](https://github.com/scott94621/umbraco-custom-documentation-section) or get it from [Our Umbraco]().
+Download the package from [Github](https://github.com/scott94621/umbraco-custom-documentation-section) or get it from [Our Umbraco](https://our.umbraco.com/packages/backoffice-extensions/umbraco-documentation/).
+There are different versions for Umbraco 7 and Umbraco 8.
+Choose the version which applies to you.

+### Dependencies

 This package uses Markdig version 0.17.0 to convert Markdown to Html.
 Downloading it is required for this package to function.
 Find it here on [nuget](https://www.nuget.org/packages/Markdig/).